HTML <area> Tag

 Default CSS Settings

-element in most web browsers will be shown with the default settings:
+The <area> element in most web browsers will be shown with the default settings: